-- Preheat your oven to 350°F. Prepare a loaf pan by generously spraying it with cooking spray.
+- Preheat your oven to 350°F and grease a loaf pan with some coconut oil, or line it with parchment paper.

-- Once everything is mixed together, toss in 1/2 cup of chopped cranberries.
+- Once everything is mixed together, toss in your nuts if you choose to use them.
 Fold in until evenly distributed.

 - Pour the mixture into your prepared loaf pan.